ICT4LT Module 2.1

 As well as evaluating the software, it is important to consider how best it might be implemented in order to help students to meet the specified learning outcomes.

-Consider the following and reflect on the different kinds of learning that would have taken place in the two ways in which text reconstruction was used.
+Consider the following and reflect on the different kinds of learning that would have taken place in the two ways in which text reconstruction software was used.

-In a small secondary school, a departmental decision was taken that text reconstruction should be used fortnightly with Year 10 students to help them to develop their writing skills in preparation for the public examination at the end of Year 11.
-Unfortunately, little guidance was provided about how best to use the software.
-Teacher 1 sent students home every fortnight with a sample text to learn by heart, which they subsequently reconstructed on computer in their next French lesson.
-They had done little previous work on the text although it did contain vocabulary and structures with which they were familiar.
-In most cases it was a text taken from the student's coursebook.
-Teacher 2, working with a parallel group, often invited students to read the same texts as Teacher 1, but encouraged students to generate alternative forms and content orally during the preceding lesson.
+2. Teacher 2, working with a parallel group, often invited students to read the same texts as Teacher 1, but encouraged students to generate alternative forms and content orally during the preceding lesson.
 The text provided for reconstruction was either a version of the original text, but with one or more changes necessitating a change of form, for example a change of subject pronoun, or a version which contained some changes of content, for example a report of a different kind of holiday than the one red about previously.

 In your opinion, which teacher provided the richer learning environment?
 Which teacher provided the greater challenge?
 Which teacher provided the easier task?
 Which task was likely to have stimulated the most cognitive activity?
-In which class would the children have been most "on task"?
+In which class would the students have been most "on task"?

 Example unit of work: Understanding and giving directions to locations in a town